ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   added.
   It can be used to integrate the notification feature with applications based on [ev](http://libev.schmorp.de) main loops. *(Thomas Wahringer)*
-- We now ignore warnings about old style casts in the Ruby binding, if you use Clang to compile Elektra. *(René Schwaiger)*

 ## Tools